-This is our first post in a series of advice column-style blogs entitled “Asking for a Friend.”
+This is our second post in a series of advice column-style blogs entitled “Asking for a Friend.”
 For more information on the series and to submit your own questions, click here!

 Question: How do you pray for God to intervene?